 Expats living and working in Bulgaria are given access to free or subsidised healthcare through the Bulgarian public health insurance system.
 Contributing to this system is compulsory for all residents in Bulgaria.
 When granted a residence permit, foreigners contribute to their health insurance through their Bulgarian social security number.

-Workers in the country are generally enrolled in Bulgaria's public healthcare system by their employers, and healthcare fees are deducted from employees' salaries.
+Workers in the country are enrolled in Bulgaria’s public healthcare system by their employers, with healthcare fees deducted from employees’ salaries.
+The total social security contribution rate is about 33 percent, which includes health insurance contributions.

-Many expat retirees are not covered by compulsory health insurance plans.
-They must secure private insurance to ensure that their healthcare needs are covered.
+Many expat retirees are not covered by compulsory health insurance plans and must secure private insurance to ensure healthcare coverage.

 Polyclinics in Bulgaria